Akanji102/DDoS-anomaly-detection-using-Isolation-forest/README.md

 ```
 "The guard who knows everyone doesn't need a mugshot book.
-He needs to know you—your habits, your rhythms, your normal.
+He needs to know you, your habits, your rhythms, your normal.
 And when something feels wrong, he doesn't wait for a signature match.
 He acts."

-— Owen, probably
+— Owen, (probably)
 ```

 ---